FarhanMS123/trpc-microservice-sample/README.md

 ## Demonstration

-To use this app, you must build dts in server file, then continue writing in client.
+To use this app, you must build dts in server file, then continue developing in client.

+1. try to change something in server
+2. Do this to build only the dts

 ```bash
 cd server
 pnpm build:dts
 pnpm serve
 ```

+3. try to continue developing in client
+4. do this to see if it is working

 ```bash
 cd client